Daltraxx/Find-Your-Hat/README.md

 ### Executing the Program

 * Run ```npm start``` from the installation folder's root directory.
 You will then be given a series of prompts to define your game.
 * Manually defined fields can be made by modifying the field withing the Field constructor in main.ts (must be compiled after alteration using ```tsc main.ts```) or main.js (not recommended).

+### Future Development

+* A more user-friendly UI so the game can be played outside the terminal with a more appealing game map.

 ### Authors